 Through the enduring liturgies of Holy Week, we have the opportunity each year to recognize and appreciate the ways in which our lives are bound up with and defined by the journey to the cross that Jesus of Nazareth took almost two thousand years ago.

-As we enter Holy Week through the Procession of the Palms on Palm Sunday, we are invited to pray the following: "Mercifully grant that we, walking in the way of the cross, may find it none other than the way of life and peace."
-It would be my hope for you that, as you prepare for Holy Week, you would consider this prayer and that, through the liturgies of Holy Week - as you walk in the way of the cross, you would recognize it to be just that - the way of life and peace.
+The following prayer from the Palm Sunday liturgy offers an appropriate intention for the entire week: "Mercifully grant that we, walking in the way of the cross, may find it none other than the way of life and peace."
+It would be my hope for you that, through the liturgies of Holy Week - as you walk in the way of the cross, you would recognize it to be just that - the way of life and peace.

 On Palm Sunday, we start our journey by commemorating the triumphal entry of Jesus into Jerusalem, where he was welcomed and lauded with "Hosannas!" as "the one who comes in the name of the Lord."
 However, within a matter of minutes, we find ourselves, in the reading of the Passion Gospel, joining in the demands of the gathered crowd that has now turned against him.
-As we shout together "Let him be crucified!" we acknowledge that, through our sins, we are counted amongst those responsible for his suffering.
+As we shout together "Crucify him!" we acknowledge that, through our sins, we are counted amongst those responsible for his suffering.